 It can be set up in two ways.
-It’s easy to set up the Sonos Beam if your TV supports ARC (Audio Return Channel).
+It’s easy to set up the review Sonos Beam if your TV supports ARC (Audio Return Channel).
 There will be a symbol at the HDMI slot.
 HDMI ARC allows your TV to sync audio and picture with the Beam and then have it work through your remote in just minutes.

 This last part is essential for the Beam, as it doesn’t include a remote.
 The Sonos app is used to control volume and link up speakers, as with all Sonos products.

 While this is great, you would prefer to use the app as an additional tool in a home theater setting than the only way to control your speaker.
 Sonos chose HDMI ARC.

 Things get a lot more complicated if you don’t have ARC.
 Sonos has done its research and included an optical adaptor.
 This adaptor can be plugged into the HDMI cable that comes with the set, and the Beam can be used through the optical port.